Jimvel-src/open-source-jimvel/README.md

-Welcome to the open-sorce repository of Jimvel
+Welcome to the open-sorce repository of Jimvel.
-This is the Simple OS 5.0091673 Devoloper preview...
+This is the place where we dump the folders of our new updates, of Simple OS